Old Stock Americans: Scottish-Americans

 The second largest group were the Scottish-Americans, whose ancestors emigrated via Scotland directly, or via the predominately Scottish-descended Ulster Scots, or Scots-Irish, in Ulster.
-Most Scottish-Americans descended from the largely Scots-speaking Lowlands although a large percentage of them were actually of Northern English in origin.
+Most Scotch-Irish Americans descended from the largely Scots-speaking Lowlands although a sizeable percentage of them were actually of Northern English in origin.

 After the Union of the Crowns of Scotland and England in 1603, King James VI, a Scotsman, promoted joint expeditions overseas, and became the founder of British America.
 The first permanent English settlement in the Americas, Jamestown, was thus named for a Scot.

 In the 1670s and 1680s Presbyterian Dissenters fled persecution by the Royalist privy council in Edinburgh to settle in South Carolina and New Jersey, where they maintained their distinctive religious culture.

 More than 50,000 Scots, principally from the west coast, settled in the Thirteen Colonies between 1763 and 1776, the majority of these in their own communities in the South, especially North Carolina, although Scottish individuals and families also began to appear as professionals and artisans in every American town.
 Scots arriving in Florida and the Gulf Coast traded extensively with Native Americans.

 Large groups of Highland Scots started arriving in North America in the 1730s.
 Unlike their Lowland and Ulster counterparts, the Highlanders tended to cluster together in self-contained communities, where they maintained their distinctive cultural features such as the Gaelic language and piobaireachd music.
 Groups of Highlanders existed in coastal Georgia (mainly immigrants from Inverness-shire) and the Mohawk Valley in New York (from the West Highlands).
 By far the largest Highland community was centered on the Cape Fear River, which saw a stream of immigrants from Argyllshire, and, later, other regions such as the Isle of Skye.
 Highland Scots were overwhelmingly Loyalists in the Revolution.
 Distinctly Highland cultural traits persisted in the region until the 19th century, at which point they were assimilated into Anglo-American culture.